Where should I look for job openings?

 Students can be exempt from some of these charges.
 The most common ways of earning money include:

-As a student, you pay the least taxes if you accept a mini-job that earns up to 450 euros/months and/or if you work full-time during the semester break.
+As a student, you pay the least taxes if you accept a mini-job that earns up to 450 euros/month (from October 1st, 2022 on up to 520 euros/month) and/or if you work full-time during the semester break.

 Please note that as a full-time student enrolled at the University of Konstanz, your primary occupation is your study programme and you are typically not permitted to work for more than 20 hours per week during the lecture period.
 Working excess hours will jeopardise your studies and, consequently, your student status.
 And: It is to your advantage to maintain your work-life balance.